 - October – 32 Low, 49 High

-You can find out current conditions in the Cirque by contacting the Pinedale Ranger District (307) 367-4326 or Great Outdoor Shop in Pinedale (307) 367-2440 or check the Wild Iris Mountain Sports shop website.
+You can find out current conditions in the Cirque by contacting the Pinedale Ranger District (307) 367-4326 or the Great Outdoor Shop in Pinedale (307) 367-2440 or check the Wild Iris Mountain Sports shop website.

 Things to Know About Hiking Cirque of the Towers

 No matter the time of year, the Cirque is still a high alpine environment with harsh weather.

-July and August tend to bring the risk of afternoon thunderstorms that col in around 2pm or 3pm.
-Generally speaking, the weather is fairly predictable and the forecast are very accurate.
+July and August tend to bring the risk of afternoon thunderstorms that come in around 2 pm or 3 pm.
+Generally speaking, the weather is fairly predictable and the forecasts are very accurate.
 Pay attention to the weather forecast in the days leading up to your trip to plan accordingly.

 I like using this website to get an accurate forecast for the temperatures and the chance of rain and thunderstorms within the Cirque.

 Even though you won’t be climbing, I also recommend this mountain forecast for the outlook on the nearby summits like Pingora Peak.

 Water is easy to find in the Cirque of the Towers and you’ll never go long before coming across another lake or stream.
 While the water is most likely safe to drink here, it’s a good idea to carry a good water filter for hiking or backpacking.

 Important: Lonesome Lake is no longer considered safe to drink from (even with filtration) due to excessive human feces found in the water.

 The Wind Rivers are a rugged mountain range full of harsh weather and rich with wildlife including, but not limited to, bears.
 Be sure to carry bear spray and store your food properly.